 b.
 Stage 2: Learner Safety

-To create an environment that supports learner safety, leaders must encourage curiosity, provide constructive feedback, and model a growth mindset.
+To create a safe learning environment, leaders should encourage curiosity.
+They must give helpful feedback and show a growth mindset.
 They should also recognize and celebrate learning, both individually and collectively.

 c.
 Stage 3: Contributor Safety

 Contributor safety is the third stage in the 4 stages of psychological safety.
-It refers to the team member’s ability to use their skills, knowledge, and expertise to make meaningful contributions to the team’s goals.
-When team members feel safe to contribute, they are more likely to take on new challenges, share their ideas, and collaborate effectively with their colleagues.
+It refers to a team member’s ability to use their skills and knowledge.
+This helps them make important contributions to the team’s goals.
+When team members feel safe, they are more likely to take on new challenges.
+They will share their ideas and work well with their colleagues.

 d.
 Stage 4: Challenger Safety

 Challenger safety is the fourth and final stage in the 4 stages of psychological safety.
-It involves the team members’ ability to challenge the status quo, voice dissenting opinions, and take risks without fear of retaliation or criticism.
-When team members feel safe to challenge, they are more likely to identify opportunities for improvement, drive innovation, and foster a culture of continuous learning.
+It involves team members’ ability to question the norm, share different opinions, and take risks without fear of backlash.

-To create an environment that supports challenger safety, leaders must be open to feedback, encourage constructive debate, and empower team members to take risks and make decisions.
+To create a safe environment for challengers, leaders should welcome feedback.
+They should encourage healthy debate and let team members take risks and make decisions.

 Navigating the 4 Stages of Psychological Safety for a Thriving Work Environment